DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Experiments

 \subsection{Comparison with State-of-the-art Methods}

 The accuracy results for continual learning, including `Last' and `Avg', are summarized in Table \ref{tab:comparison}.
 These results are derived from comprehensive experiments conducted on multiple datasets under varying incremental task settings.
-Additionally, Fig. \ref{fig:all_curve} depicts the forgetting curves, comparing recent methods and providing a detailed evaluation of accuracy after each incremental task.